green-coding-solutions/documentation/content/en/docs/measuring/configuration.md

 ## Config.yml

-The `config.yml` configures some global measurement settings that are used when executing the `runner.py` directly or through cron mode.
+The `config.yml` configures some global measurement settings that are used when executing the `runner.py` directly or through cron / cluster-client mode.

 Here is an example configuration: